sivy/monkinetic-2020-content/posts/2003-08-26-back-on-the-air.md

-Slug: back-on-the-air
+date: 2003-08-26
-Date: 2003-08-26
+slug: back-on-the-air
-Title: Back On The Air
+title: Back On The Air
-layout: post
+---

-Jim points out that we&#39;re back on the air.
+Jim points out that we're back on the air.
 Yay!